COVID-19 Rule of Law, justice and corrections responses

 i) An Operational Toolbox: COVID-19 Preparedness & Response in Places of Detention, which provides comprehensive and ready-to-use communication tools with clear information and visual posters to support prison administrators and staff in the efforts to prevent COVID-19 from entering prisons, and mitigate its impact in case of an outbreak; and

-ii) a Remote Hearing Toolkit which provides national justice and legal stakeholders with a step-by-step decision-making framework for the introduction and use of remote hearing technology as a response to COVID-19 and thereafter to help improve access to justice in contexts where other obstacles hamper the delivery of justice services.
+ii) A Remote Hearing Toolkit which provides national justice and legal stakeholders with a step-by-step decision-making framework for the introduction and use of remote hearing technology as a response to COVID-19 and thereafter to help improve access to justice in contexts where other obstacles hamper the delivery of justice services.

-The Justice and Corrections Service also developed preliminary guidance on the immediate measures required to decongest prisons and to help ensure access to justice through remote alternatives and court hearings during and after outbreak.
+The Justice and Corrections Service also developed guidance on the immediate measures required to decongest prisons and to help ensure access to justice through remote alternatives and court hearings during and after outbreak.

 Laying the foundations for the longer-term strengthening and reform of rule of law institutions requires strong partnerships with national authorities, development actors and civil society, who will continue the work after the end of the mission.

-In response to Member States' request for greater coherence and integration across the UN system, our judicial affairs and corrections officers work within the platform of the Global Focal Point for the Rule of Law (GFP) to promote joint rule of law approaches together with UNDP, as well as OHCHR, UNHCR, UNODC, UN Women and others, in an effort to combine their respective rule of law capacities and leverage their comparative advantages.
+In response to Member States' request for greater coherence and integration across the UN system, our judicial affairs and corrections officers work within the platform of the Global Focal Point for the Rule of Law (GFP) to promote joint rule of law approaches together with UNDP, as well as OHCHR, UNHCR, UNODC, UN Women and others, in an effort to combine their respective rule of law capacities and leverage their comparative advantages and maximize results.
 The GFP operates in mission, non-mission and transition settings.
 It provides rapid deployment of expertise; support to joint design, planning and implementation of rule of law programmes; joint assessments; resource mobilization and seed funding; and the identification of good practices and lessons learned.

 Corrections components also receive significant support from the Group of Friends of Corrections in Peace Operations.
 The Group of Friends is an international platform for UN Member States and their correctional services to connect on correctional policies, practices and activities, to advise and support corrections work in United Nations peace operations.

-In the Democratic Republic of the Congo, United Nations-supported Prosecution Support Cells continued to strengthen accountability for security forces and armed groups, leading to the conviction of over 1,090 perpetrators since 2011, including senior-level officers for sexual violence and other atrocity crimes.
+In the Democratic Republic of the Congo, the United Nations-supported Prosecution Support Cells continued to strengthen accountability for security forces and armed groups, leading to the conviction of over 1,430 perpetrators since 2011, including senior-level officers for sexual violence and other atrocity crimes.
 The UN supported the national authorities in the prevention and management of Ebola and COVID-19 in the prison settings across the country.

 In South Sudan, United Nations supported mobile courts to extend state authority and delivery of justice in conflict-affected and under-served regions, including for rape survivors.
 More than 290 cases of serious crimes are being heard for the first time since 2014, in a context where the absence of criminal accountability continues to undermine political efforts to resolve the conflict.